 The study also showed that, in people with dementia, the disease had been developing over the course of 20 or more years.
 This knowledge can be used to determine how people’s lifestyles and habits affect how they age and may help guide people in making changes to protect their brains and overall health.

-Although the British study didn’t prove beyond a doubt that limited sleep causes Alzheimer’s and other forms of dementia, it did provide solid evidence that getting enough sleep in midlife decreases the risk of developing this dreaded disease, Behrens said.
+Although the British study didn’t prove beyond a doubt that limited sleep causes Alzheimer’s and other forms of dementia, it did provide solid evidence that getting enough sleep in midlife decreases the risk of developing this dreaded disease.

 How much sleep is enough?

-To feel well rested and ensure their best performance, adults need to get seven to eight hours of sleep each night, Behrens said.
+To feel well rested and ensure their best performance, adults need to get seven to eight hours of sleep each night.

 Of course, the demands of work, family and illnesses can affect sleep, as can conditions like sleep apnea and restless leg syndrome.
-But when people choose work, screen time or other distractions over sleep, that’s when Behrens worries.
+But when people choose work, screen time or other distractions over sleep, that’s when doctors worry.

 Trouble sleeping